Summary:

 - Adveṣṭā Sarvabhūtānām: Lack of hating.

-- How expresses?
-Anger in speech, violence (passive aggressive).
+- How does hate express?
+Anger in speech, violence, passive aggressive.
 Many angry hearts = war.

 - Hate also indicates stage of one’s spiritual progress.
 EG:

-- L2: Sees divinity only in idols.
+- Level 2: Sees divinity only in idols.
 Lack of hate for those who share SIMILAR beliefs.

-- L3: Practicing: Sees divinity in spiritually mindful.
+- Level 3: Practicing: Sees divinity in spiritually mindful.
 Indifferent to saṃsāris (yet to grow out of need for preyaḥ)

-- L4: Best: Capable of objectivity towards all levels.
+- Level 4: Best: Capable of objectivity towards all levels.
 Neither love nor hate.
+Just seeing everything has it's unique place.

 - Maitraḥ: Sees everyone as a friend.
 Experiences concern/empathy.
 Sensitive and assertive if can do something.
 STORY: Ratnākara tied Sage Nārada to tree.
 Demanded money, else kill.
 Nārada gave advice.
 Thus Ratnākara become Vālmīkī.